Bunnythorpe

 Bunnythorpe is a village in the Manawatū-Whanganui region of New Zealand's North Island, 10 km north of the region's major city, Palmerston North.
-Dairy farms predominate the surrounding area but the community facilities include Bunnythorpe School, with a roll of about 80 pupils as of 2010 as well as a Rugby Football Club, Country Club and several manufacturing plants.
-The population was 686 in the 2018 census.
+Dairy farms predominate the surrounding area but the community facilities include Bunnythorpe School, with a roll of about 80 pupils as of 2010, as well as a rugby football club, country club and several manufacturing plants.
+The population was 687 in the 2018 census.

 History

 The North Island Main Trunk Railway passed over government owned land, which was subdivided and later became Bunnythorpe.
 The village takes its name from Henry Bunny, the Secretary-Treasurer of the Wellington Provincial Council, which functioned from 1853 to 1876.

 On the other side of the rail line, the town of Mugby Junction was to be established.
 It was proposed in 1878, that the link between the North Island Main Trunk and the Napier line would be here.
 However plans changed and the junction was located at Palmerston North.
 The building of Mugby Junction never eventuated.

-Bunnythorpe gave birth to the Glaxo company and its products.
-In 1904 Joseph Nathan and Sons founded a baby-food manufacturer which processed local milk into a baby food named Glaxo (sold in the 1930s under the slogan Glaxo builds bonny babies).
+The Glaxo company was founded in Bunnythorpe.
+In 1904 Joseph Nathan and Sons established a baby-food manufacturer which processed local milk into a baby food named Glaxo (sold in the 1930s under the slogan Glaxo builds bonny babies).
 As of 2010, still visible on the main street of Bunnythorpe is the factory for drying and processing cows' milk into powder, with the original Glaxo logo clearly visible, but nothing to indicate the birthplace of a major multinational.
 Products were made in Bunnythorpe until 1973.
 As of 2010 the building is commercially owned.

 The Glaxo company became a major pharmaceutical manufacturer and after a series of mergers it became part of the United Kingdom's GlaxoSmithKline in 2000.
 In 1979 the Glaxo factory was transformed into the Pantha BMX manufacturing plant, which was the first BMX plant in New Zealand and also the home of the first BMX track.

 The Bunnythorpe electrical substation was established in 1924, with the electricity transmitted from Mangahao Power Station stepped down to supply the Palmerston North Municipal Electricity Department and the Manawatu-Oroua Electric Power Board.
 It shortly afterwards became a major switching point, with transmission lines extending from Bunnythorpe to Napier-Hastings, Whanganui, and Masterton.
 Today, the substation is owned by national grid operator Transpower, and continues to be the main switching point for the lower-central North Island.

 Geography

-Bunnythorpe is about midway between the Manawatu region's main city of Palmerston North and its second largest settlement, Feilding.
+Bunnythorpe is about midway between the Manawatū region's main city of Palmerston North and its second largest settlement, Feilding.
 To the east of the village lies Ashhurst, and Kairanga sits to the west.
 Bunnythorpe is part of the Manawatu Plains and is on relatively flat land, with few rolling hills in surrounding farming properties.
 Several small streams run through the town: the Mangaone Stream and Jack's Creek run parallel towards the south-west through Palmerston North.
 Several smaller waterways merge with these streams, passing through Bunnythorpe's south.